 But we also know how easily 3 days off can snowball into 6, then 10.
-Before you know it, you’re asking that question we’ve all asked when the gym feels like a distant memory: How long does it take to lose my fitness?
+Before you know it, you’re asking that question we’ve all asked when the gym feels like a distant memory: How long does it take to lose my fitness and stamina?

 First, it’s important to remember that taking time off now and again is a good thing.
 Exercise inflicts a degree of stress on your body.

 That said, “use it or lose it” is pretty much the rule.
 But exactly how much fitness you’ll “lose” depends on the length of your break and how fit you were to begin with.

 It’s a lot easier to bounce back from time off if you’re someone who exercises five or six times a week or if you’ve been exercising for a while.
 In fact, if you have that strong of an exercise habit, scientists are quite willing to drop you into the “athlete” category.

 Generally speaking, if you’ve been working out several times a week for more than a year, your muscle memory is solid.
 A 2019 study showed that skeletal muscles may stick around even when other muscles shrink (called atrophy).